ISZ-Hacker-Group/Ice-Station-Z-Tools/README.md

 Or just crank your Graphics to the max and play on the highest graphics possible in Ice Station Z PC/Steam.

+Sometimes the Tool will register as a virus.
+This is a false positive.
+Meaning Windows is confused as to what the application does.

+Amd because it's messing with .ini files which are configuration files.
+It thinks the tool is a virus when it isn't.

 Download Here: [Ice-Station-Z-Graphical-Optimizer](https://github.com/Cracko298/Ice-Station-Z-Graphical-Optimizer/files/7700914/Ice-Station-Z-Graphical-Optimizer.zip)

 Screenshots: